-Topics > Heritage Sites > Hadrian's Wall > Wall Mile 43 > Aesica (Great Chesters fort)
+Topics > Heritage Sites > Hadrian's Wall > Aesica (Great Chesters fort)

 Aesica (Great Chesters fort)

 Aesica was a Roman fort on Wall Mile 43 of Hadrian's Wall, located by Great Chesters Farm, about 1½ miles north of Haltwhistle, in Northumberland.
 The fort was built over the Milecastle 43 after 128 AD to guard the strategic Caw Gap where the Haltwhistle Burn crosses the Wall.
-The remains of the fort are notable for its aqueduct and visible foundations like its west gate, headquarters' strongroom, and defensive ditches.
-A bathhouse was excavated nearby, revealing a rare glazed window and hypocaust system, later covered for preservation.
+The visible remains of the fort include foundations like its west gate, headquarters' strongroom, and defensive ditches.
+In 1897, a bathhouse was excavated nearby, revealing a rare glazed window and hypocaust under floor heating system, later covered for preservation.
+Aesica had a remarkable aqueduct system which supplied the fort with water following a 6 mile winding route from the head of Caw Burn, north of the Wall.

 from Flickr (flickr)